underscoreio/essential-scala/src/pages/classes/apply.md

 res7: Int = 5
 ~~~

 With this one simple trick, objects can "look" syntactically like functions.
-There are lots of things that we can now do now that we couldn't do with methods, including assign them to variables and pass them around as arguments.
+There are lots of things that we can do with objects that we can't do with methods, including assign them to variables and pass them around as arguments.

 <div class="callout callout-info">